Everything You Need to Know About Compression Garments

 What Are Compression Garments?

-Compression garments are tight clothes manufactured from nylon, elastin, or any breathable fabric.
-They’re famous among athletes and fitness enthusiasts because they believe that those garments enhance their performance and improve recovery.
+Compression garments are tight clothes made from nylon, elastin, or any breathable fabric.
+They’re famous among athletes and fitness fans because they believe that those garments enhance their performance and improve recovery.
 But, unfortunately, there’s not much scientific evidence to back this up.

 In medical terms, compression garments support people who stand for a long time and those with poor blood circulation.
 For instance, they wear them during long trips to reduce swelling and prevent deep vein thrombosis.

 They also bear a considerable significance in post-surgery recovery for people who underwent body contouring procedures, like breast augmentation.

 The degrees of compression vary according to use and doctors’ prescriptions.
 Some patients are required to wear those garments for up to a year.
 But luckily, there are many stages to wearing compression garments, and not all of them are incredibly tight on the skin.
 Instead, some are suitable for wearing daily.